mkohler/cython_swig/README.rst

 .. class:: handout

-    Moving on to Cython, here is the Cython interface file for sgreeting.
+    Here is the Cython interface file for sgreeting.
 As with other examples, it is almost identical to the C header file.

 cy_adder.pyx: sgreeting()
 ===========================